Classification of noncollapsed translators in $\mathbb{R}^4$: From spectral uniqueness to classification

 \begin{theorem}[noncollapsing and convexity] Every $M\in \mathcal{A}$ is noncollapsed and convex. \end{theorem}

 \begin{proof} Consider the associated mean curvature flow $M_t=M+te_1$.
-Since $M$ is an entire graph, $M_t$ foliates the entire space and thus by mean-convexity has polynomial volume growth.
+Since $M$ is an entire graph, $M_t$ foliates the entire space and thus by mean-convexity has polynomial volume growth (indeed this follows from a standard calibration argument as explained e.g. in \cite[Remark 2.6]{HaslhoferKleiner_meanconvex}).
 Therefore, the entropy $\mathrm{Ent}[M]$ is finite.
 Hence, we can let $N_t$ be a tangent flow to $M_t$ at $-\infty$.
 We claim that $N_t$ cannot be a hyperplane (of any multiplicity).
 To this end, note that \cite[Theorem 9.3]{HIMW} implies that for every $M\in \mathcal{A}$ and height $h>0$, the level sets $\Sigma^h:=M\cap \{x_1=h\}$ satisfy

 Now, if $N_t=Q$ for some hyperplane $Q$, then clearly $e_1\in Q$.
 Moreover, by counting dimensions we see that $Q\cap \mathrm{span}\{e_3,e_4\}\neq \{0\}$.
 Together with the $\mathrm{SO}(2)$-symmetry this implies $Q=\mathrm{span}\{e_1,e_3,e_4\}$, contradicting \eqref{large_ax_HIMW}.
 Hence, $N_t$ is not a hyperplane.